Problem-based Learning

 Practical Example : 2

-Students suffer from learning through listening to the
+from learning through listening to the lecturing teachers

-Learners don't use their critical skills of practice,
+don't use their critical skills of practice, analysis, synthesis,

-it on the written answering exam paper.
-Learners are
+the written answering exam paper.
+Learners are containers

 There is no place for vocabulary practice, authentic

-one of my teachers, grade 9, middle school.
-I did a
+my teachers, grade 9, middle school.
+I did a speedy

-speedy diagnostic test.
-I found out thar the learners
+diagnostic test.
+I found out that learners levels were divided

 The second group didn't identify any vocabulary.

-sentence.
-The fourth group didn't know how to form a
+The fourth group didn't know how to form a paragraph.

-paragraph.
-With my teachers in a work group , we
+With my teachers in a work group , we collected data and

-with no practice or participation from the side of the
+no practice or participation from the side of the learners.

-front of all the school teachers to show and present
+all the school teachers to show and present the problem

-the problem solution.
-I gathered the learners of each
+solution.
+I gathered the learners of each level in groups.

-level in groups.
 They were 4 groups.
-Each group was
+Each group was 10 learners.

 I used the letter (A) in a word that begins with the